How to Choose the Right Makeup for Dark Skin Tonesavril 23, 2015

 With darker skin tones, faces are typically lighter than the body, so when testing colors, you want to make sure the shade matches your body as a whole.
 To ensure a perfect match, it’s best to test two to three shades alongside one another — wait several minutes to let the foundation warm up and mix with your complexion.
 Then decide which shade looks the most natural.

 Forget pale pinks and barely there blush!
-These shades can sometimes work for you, but dark skin tones call for deep mauve shades like a cranberry colored blush or even bright orang
+These shades can sometimes work for you, but your skin tone looks amazing in deep mauve shades like Maybelline Face Studio Master Glaze in Make a Mauve, a cranberry colored blush (like Urban Decay Afterglow in Bang) or even bright orange.

 Don’t let the bold colors intimidate you, as they will come off as subtle against your complexion and lend just enough color to give you a true flush.
-Bright fuchsia also works wonders on dark skin with warmer undertones, while tangerine will flatter cooler undertones.
+Bright fuchsia also works wonders on dark skin with warmer undertones, while tangerine (we love Lancôme Blush Subtil in Tangerine Tint) will flatter cooler undertones.

-Any rich shade will really make your eyes pop!
-Jewel tones like purple, bright blue, emerald green or a deep burgundy stand out against your complexion, while gold and bronze tones instantly warm your skin tone and brighten up your eyes.
+Any rich shade will really make your eyes POP!
+Jewel tones like purple, bright blue, emerald green, or a deep burgundy stand out against your complexion, while gold and bronze tones (like L’Oréal Paris Colour Riche Dual Effects in Treasured Bronze) instantly warm your skin tone and brighten up your eyes.

 Steer clear of white (or off-white/cream) and pale or frosty colors as they can give your skin an ashy or dry appearance.
-As for the shadow finish, opt in for soft shimmer or demi-matte — if you prefer a matte finish, go for deep neutrals like nude or chocolate (we love L'Oréal Paris Infallible Paints Metallics in Violet Luster).
+As for the shadow finish, opt in for soft shimmer or demi-matte — if you prefer a matte finish, go for deep neutrals like nude or chocolate (we love Urban Decay Eyeshadow in Secret Service).

-Just like the bright blush colors, dark skin tones can have just as much fun with lipstick!
-A glossy pink or violet looks fresh and spring-like, whereas abold matte lip will really make your pout stand out while berry hues instantly warm up your complexion.
+Just like the bright blush colors, you can have just as much fun with lipstick!
+A glossy pink or violet looks fresh and spring-like!
+A bold matte lip will really make your pout stand out while berry hues instantly warm up your complexion.